YoukaiFromAccounting/skandiver/README.md

 * TotalDivergence: the total divergence time for all species the query fragment mapped to, in millions of years.
 * AverageDivergence: the average divergence time per species the query fragment mapped to, in millions of years.

+As skandiver is considerably faster than gene annotation-based mobile element finders, you can bulk download a large set of whole genome assemblies in .fna or .fasta format (compressed or uncompressed both work) into the [INPUT_DIRECTORY] of skandiver to perform efficient analysis of potential mobile genetic elements in metagenomic data.

 ## Contact
   Brian Zhang, xiaoleiz@andrew.cmu.edu (Contributing author)